wtagr/mengstats/content/home/experience.md

   date_start = "2018-10-03"
   date_end = ""
   description = """
-  Responsibilities include:
+  Current projects include:

-  * Analysing
-  * Modelling
+  * Evaluation and measures on data reliability
+  * Hypothesis test of difference on distributions
+  * Analysis and modeling on fMRI, fNIRs and behavioral data
-  * Deploying
+  * Functional data analysis
   """

 [[experience]]